-- The economics are challenging today.
-CCUS could come with ∼\$35-75 of incremental cost per tonne of CO2 and ∼\$25-55 per tonne of cement,35 even with 45Q. - ▶ Liftoff will depend on coordinated procurement by large buyers to address challenging economics by supporting necessary premiums and unlocking capital formation at the \$0.5-1.0B per plant scale required.
+- CCUS is a promising lever for cement decarbonization given the U.S. policy environment.
+Industry believes CCUS will be critical for decarbonizing the ~60% of cement emissions intrinsic to the calcination process. - The economics are challenging today.
+CCUS could come with ~\$35-75 of incremental cost per tonne of CO2 and ~\$25-55 per tonne of cement, even with 45Q. - Liftoff will depend on coordinated procurement by large buyers to address challenging economics by supporting necessary premiums and unlocking capital formation at the \$0.5-1.0B per plant scale required.

 The industry expects CCUS to play a key role in decarbonizing cement, but the technology is in the early stages of demonstration and deployment.
-Published industry and third-party roadmaps for the sector highlight CCUS, including retrofits of existing plants and incorporation into new builds, as a critical lever, potentially driving ~50-60% or more of cement decarbonization by 2050 (in the absence of alternative approaches).^{ciii, civ, cv} But economics are challenging, and business models still need to be validated for plant operators and investors without experience with the technology.
+Published industry and third-party roadmaps for the sector highlight CCUS, including retrofits of existing plants and incorporation into new builds, as a critical lever, potentially driving ~50-60% or more of cement decarbonization by 2050 (in the absence of alternative approaches).ciii, civ, cv But economics are challenging, and business models still need to be validated for plant operators and investors without experience with the technology.
 Liftoff is not assured in the absence of government financing, incentives, and demand for low-carbon materials.